 As mentioned above, lines of credit can either be secured or unsecured.
 For this reason, lines of credit are an excellent choice for businesses lacking adequate assets for a secured loan or credit line.

-One last great benefit to business lines is that they’re offered through the Small Business Administration (SBA) along with several other loan and financing options.
-Your small business can apply for lines of credit through the SBA’s CAPLines program via approved lenders, who typically offer excellent rates with minimal fees.
-However, be warned; the Small Business Administration has lengthy application processes and approval times, so don’t expect access to working capital within hours or days like you can get with online lenders.
+One last great benefit to business lines is that they're offered through Small Business Administration (SBA) loans and several other loan and financing options.
+Your small business can apply for lines of credit through the SBA’s CAP Lines program via approved lenders, who typically offer excellent rates with minimal fees.
+However, the Small Business Administration has lengthy application processes and approval times.
+Don't expect access to working capital within hours or days as you can get with online lenders.

 Drawbacks of a Business Line of Credit

-Additionally, since it’s similar to a credit card, there is always a chance for misuse.
-For example, lines of credit can be excellent for covering hidden expenses, but abusing them or exceeding your credit limit can put your small business in some serious hot water financially.
-As such, it’s crucial to keep your spending under control with a business line of credit.
+Additionally, since it's similar to a credit card, there is always a chance for misuse.
+For example, lines of credit can be excellent for covering hidden expenses, but abusing them or exceeding your credit limit can financially put your small business in some serious hot water.
+As such, keeping your spending under control with a business line of credit is crucial.

 Obtaining a Business Line of Credit

 Small businesses can take multiple routes to receive the funding they need.
-Between traditional banks, local credit unions, and online lenders, the financing options are virtually endless.
+The financing options are virtually endless between traditional banks, local credit unions, and online lenders.
 You can even receive a business line of credit from an SBA-approved lender, although the application process is more lengthy than alternative lending outlets.

 While banks and credit unions might seem like your best bet, they often have more stringent eligibility requirements or a higher interest rate.
 Instead, many small business owners go with online lenders like AdvancePoint Capital to find the best rates for a business line of credit.